redlegjed/test_measure_process_lib/docs/source/tmpl_class_reference.rst

 Setting up a test sequence in TMPL requires creating three types of class:

 * *Measurement* : These classes take the measurements, they are responsible for communicating with test equipment, acquiring the measurement data and storing it.
-A test sequence may have multiple *Measurement* classes attached to it. *Measure* classes always inherit from the *AbstractMeasurement* class defined by TMPL.
+A test sequence may have multiple *Measurement* classes attached to it. *Measurement* classes always inherit from the *AbstractMeasurement* class defined by TMPL.
 * *SetupCondition* : Classes that set the conditions under which measurements are made, e.g. temperature, voltage etc. They also interface with test equipment to set one specific condition, e.g. settting a temperature chamber to the required temperature.
 They always inherit from the *AbstractSetupCondition* class.
 * *TestManager* : This class manages the test sequence.
 It contains multiple *Measurement* and *SetupCondition* classes that it puts together in a sequence.
 It is responsible for running this test sequence and collecting the data from all the individual *Measurement* and *SetupCondition* classes.